 You never just sit down and enjoy a meal.

-I’ve been where my mom is because I’ve tried Weight Watchers.
+For instance, I’ve tried Weight Watchers.
 It became an obsession to count points.
 I did lose weight, but that’s only because I was eating so little food in my day that there was no way I could maintain my weight!
 I got a thrill out of seeing myself hit under my daily points, and the smaller the number, the better I felt.
 I was hungry, but the numbers I was seeing helped me hold out until my next few bites of food.
 Eventually I realized how crazy I had gotten.
 I was limiting foods that I enjoyed, messing with my daily nutritional needs, and eating too many diet foods that were unhealthy for me.